udoprog/patterns/README.md

-# Game Engine Patterns (a.k.a.
-DYI Game Engine)
+# Coding Patterns in Rust

-Showcasing some simple game engine patterns.
+Showcasing coding patterns in Rust.